temple-geography/census-gis/Introduction to American Community Survey with QGIS.md

 [1] See <http://www.gdal.org/drv_csv.html> for additional documentation.
 Note that more recent versions of the OGR library that QGIS uses for data import can determine data type automatically, making this step unnecessary.

+[2] In some versions of QGIS, such as 2.14.3, this appears not to work with joined data.
+Therefore, you may have to exit this dialog and inspect the attribute table yourself to find the largest value.
+You can do this by clicking on the top of the `race_ADK5E001` column to sort the data in that column.
+This was fixed sometime during QGIS 2.14.x or 2.16.x.

-[2] Note, QGIS does not distinguish between adding a label and adding a title, the way ArcMap does.
+[3] Note, QGIS does not distinguish between adding a label and adding a title, the way ArcMap does.

-[3] It is better to use a font constructed as bold ("Black", "Heavy") or italic ("Oblique") than to take a base typeface like Arial and apply bold or italic to it.
+[4] It is better to use a font constructed as bold ("Black", "Heavy") or italic ("Oblique") than to take a base typeface like Arial and apply bold or italic to it.